 Newman University is developing a strong research culture and offers opportunities for research at postgraduate level.
 We offer a range of intellectually challenging taught postgraduate courses leading to the award of MA or MSc.
 Our research students study towards the award of MPhil or PhD, full or part-time, in a supportive research environment tailored to their needs.

-The growing research culture at Newman University was recognised through the Research Assessment Exercise (RAE) 2008, a national audit measuring research excellence across the UK’s university sector.
-The RAE results indicated that all research outputs from the University were of national or international standards in terms of originality, significance and rigour, with some outputs being classified as internationally excellent.
+The growing research culture at Newman University was recognised through the Research Excellence Framework (REF) 2014, a national audit measuring research excellence across the UK’s university sector.
+The REF results indicated that all research outputs from the University were of national or international standards in terms of originality, significance and rigour, with some outputs being classified as internationally excellent.
 These results indicated that research groups and individuals across a number of disciplines are engaged in research that is comparable with more established research centres.

 Postgraduate research supervision

-Newman’s postgraduate research students work towards MPhil or PhD degrees that are awarded by the University of Leicester.
+Newman’s postgraduate research students work towards MPhil or PhD degrees awarded by our validating partner institution.
 Our members of staff have the expertise to provide supervision towards doctorate level qualifications (PhD and EdD) in a number of subject areas.
 Normally, the research proposal is negotiated by the candidate with a member of the research supervisory team.
 Research students receive a level of support not commonly available in larger and less community-based institutions.